The Hip Control Guide

 Now you might think that muscle control means just learning to activate those muscles.
 It also includes learning to relax them and in the Hip Control Guide you practice both, repeatedly.

 To make learning to feel your body easy, the hip control guide uses prominent landmarks of the pelvis and thigh as reference points.
-Using pairs of landmarks you can move one part of the body relative to another to create clearly defined movements.
-You can also then use these landmarks to help feel (and identify) the muscles you are using.
+These are points that you can easily feel with your fingers or see.

 What's In It?